marco-morales/QMSS-GR5069_Spring2018/week_02/README.md

 ### R

-If you are taking this course, you are probably not new to R. But if you need a handy refresher, make sure to revisit some of these resources:
+If you are taking this course, you are not new to R. But if you need a handy refresher, make sure to revisit some of these resources:

 * [An Introduction to R](https://cran.r-project.org/doc/manuals/r-release/R-intro.pdf)
 * [R Code School](http://tryr.codeschool.com/)